Quantitative Data Collection Methods

 Quantitative data collection methods are based on random sampling and structured data collection instruments.
 Findings of quantitative studies are usually easy to present, summarize, compare and generalize.

 Qualitative studies, on the contrary, are usually based on non-random sampling methods and use non-quantifiable data such as words, feelings, emotions ect.
-The table below illustrates the main differences between qualitative and quantitative data collection and research methods:
+Table below illustrates the main differences between qualitative and quantitative data collection and research methods:

 |Method||Control and randomization||Curiosity and reflexivity|